Rouz1130/SeafoodCod/README.md

 #### Installation
 * `git clone <repository-url>` this repository
 * Open the file in visual studios`.
-* An initial user to login will bet set up as
 *Pawword has to have numbers, letters , and characters

 ## Support and contact details